defstruct/tbw/README.md

 Web pages of the same website usually has the same style and to acheive this just use template html files.
 A website is defined by a unique uri prefix.

+The template idea from HTML-TEMPLATE written by Edi Weitz.

 ## Usage

 FIXME: write